 Third Avenue Transit Corridor Improvements

-This work is supported by federal and local funds and jointly sponsored by the City of Seattle and King County.
-The Seattle City Council allocated $1,350,000 to support the effort, with some funds already applied to enhanced daily cleaning activities.
-These City of Seattle local funds are being used along with additional funding from King County Metro as part of a match in federal grant request that could provide about $9.4 million for design and construction of physical improvements.
+This work is supported by federal and local funds and jointly sponsored by the City of Seattle and King County Metro.
+Both agencies allocated local funds to match federal grants that provide about $9.6 million for design and construction of physical improvements.

 KC Metro Contact: